UCL-RITS/2018-06-26-UCL_software_carpentry/index.md

   And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

+<h2 id="general">General Information</h2>

+{% comment %}
+  INTRODUCTION

+  Edit the general explanatory paragraph below if you want to change the pitch.
+{% endcomment %}

+<strong>All UCL students should register via the <a href="https://doctoral-skills.ucl.ac.uk/course-details.pht?course_ID=3099">Doctoral Skills Development</a> website.</strong> Everyone else can register via the Eventbrite form, below.

 {% comment %}
   EVENTBRITE